TheresLundqvist/Ski-resorts/README.md

 **Ski resorts locator made it easier for everyone**

 The webiste is targeted towards users that want to see what diffrent ski resorts is out there, compare them and find the resort best suited for their needs.
 Maybe they just want to check the opening season and hours for a resort or simply want to know if a resort offers accommodation or not.
-For those that are considering a visit to a resort but want to see what others thought of the resort through their experience, can find user comments attached to each resort.
+For those that are considering a visit to a resort but want to see what others thought of the resort through their experience, can find user ratings and comments attached to each resort.
 Users with disabilities or smaller children can find available lifting arrangements for each resort.

 <img width="800" src="documentation/responsive.png">